epam/mriviewer/CONTRIBUTING.md

 The commit message should describe what changed and why.
 The first line should:

-- start with a verb in present perfect and with a small letter,
+- start with a verb in imperative mood and with a small letter,
 - don't end with a dot,
 - be 50 characters or less.

-E.g. "added dicom reader", "changeed style of 2d tools panel".
+E.g. "add dicom reader", "change style of 2d tools panel".
 The second line should be empty, and then details should follow if any.

 Commit message consists of a title and body text (optional).
 The title and body text are separated with empty line.